VaR at Its Extremes: Impossibilities and Conditions for One-Sided Random Variables: VaR super-additivity

+This condition is exactly the sub-additivity property of the function $\xi(x)=-\log F_X(1/x)$.
+Consequently, together with the fact that NLOD is a special case of NSD as established in Proposition \ref{prop:dependenceNSD}, it follows that $X$ corresponds to the class studied in \citet{Chen2026}. \end{remark}

-i.e. each $\phi_i$ is non-increasing.
-Consequently, by the first part of the proof, $\Phi$ is SD whenever all $\phi_i$ are non-increasing. \end{proof} \begin{corollary} If $\XX$ is NLOD with continuous $F_{X_i}$, and each $\phi_i(x_i)=x_i\log F_{X_i}(x_i)$ in Equation \eqref{eq:Phiexpression} is non-increasing, then $\XX$ is VaR super-additive. \end{corollary} The NSD property captures the dependence requirement on the joint distribution of \(\XX\) that ensures VaR super-additivity.
-We note, in passing, that the dependence structure used in part (2) of Example~\ref{example:VaRfailssuperadditivity} is weaker than NSD, specifically it fails the NSD property at $t\in\left(\ddfrac{7}{\mathstrut 10},1+\sqrt{2}\right)$.
+The NSD property captures the dependence requirement on the joint distribution of \(\XX\) that ensures VaR super-additivity.
+We note, in passing, that the dependence structure used in part (2) of Example~\ref{example:VaRfailssuperadditivity} is weaker than NSD, specifically it fails the NSD property at $t\in\left(\dfrac{7}{ 10},1+\sqrt{2}\right)$.
 This contributed, though was not strictly required, to the failure of VaR super-additivity in that example.
 Nonetheless, by definition, NSD is a relatively weak form of negative dependence and is strictly implied by NLOD.

-Below we provide an example of a VaR super-additive random vector \(\XX\) that satisfies NSD but not NLOD. \begin{example} Consider the random vector
+Below we provide an example of a VaR super-additive random vector \(\XX\) that is NSD but not NLOD. \begin{example} Consider the random vector

 where $X$ follows a unit-scale, unit-shape Pareto II distribution.
 Its joint distribution function is

 The distribution of the sum $S=X+X+1/X$ may be computed explicitly:

 Each marginal distribution is identical: